gs1/gs1-barcode-engine/README.md

 The project contains a solution file (.sln) compatible with recent versions of Microsoft Visual Studio.
 In the Visual Studio Installer you will need to ensure that MSVC is installed by selecting the "C++ workload".

-Alternatively, it can be built from the command line by opening a Developer Command Prompt, cloning this repository, changing to the `src` directory and building the project file (.proj) using:
+Alternatively, it can be built from the command line by opening a Developer Command Prompt, cloning this repository, changing to the `src` directory and building the solution using:

-    msbuild /p:Configuration=release
+    msbuild /p:Configuration=release gs1encoders.sln

 Or you can avoid using a toolchain by running the Microsoft C++ compiler tool directly as follows: